ckane/mcphub-python/README.md

   - **mcp_servers**: Contains details such as the command, arguments, and environment variables required to run each MCP server.
 This allows clients to fetch and execute servers directly.
   - **mcp_tools**: Stores information about the tools provided by each server, enabling clients to understand and utilize the available functionalities.

+## Database Structure

+The MCP Hub uses MongoDB to store information about the servers and tools.
+Here is an overview of the database structure:

+### `mcp_servers` Collection

+This collection stores the configuration details for each MCP server.
+Each document in the collection includes:

+- **name**: The name of the MCP server.
+- **command**: The command used to start the server.
+- **args**: A list of arguments for the command.
+- **env**: A dictionary of environment variables required by the server.
+- **setup_script**: The script used to set up the server.
+- **server_path**: The file path to the server's directory.
+- **updated_at**: A timestamp indicating when the server configuration was last updated.
+- **status**: The current status of the server (e.g., "active" or "inactive").

+### `mcp_tools` Collection

+This collection stores information about the tools available from each MCP server.
+Each document in the collection includes:

+- **server_name**: The name of the server providing the tool.
+- **name**: The name of the tool.
+- **description**: A brief description of what the tool does.
+- **updated_at**: A timestamp indicating when the tool information was last updated.

 ## Getting Started

 ### Prerequisites